fintanmm/alfresco-formula/README.rst

 ``alfresco.repo``
 ------------

-Copies the alfresco.war file to tomcat webapps directory.
+Copies the alfresco.war file to the tomcat webapps directory.
+Creates/Updates a global-properties file.

 ``alfresco.share``
 ------------

-Copies the alfresco.war file to tomcat webapps directory.
+Copies the alfresco.war file to the tomcat webapps directory.
+Creates/Updates a global-properties file.